google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Baalzebub - Really?

-Now I was surprised to see Bible scholars assigning "Baalzebub (Beelzebub) the lord of the Flies" to this "recorded account."
-And the reason why I was surprised, deals with the fact the "Baalzebub" was a god that the Philistines' had served - not the Egyptians.
-And honestly, it's really hard for me personally, to see the prideful Egyptians serving a "pagan god" that belonged to a different nation.
+Now, I was surprised to see Bible scholars assigning "Baalzebub (Beelzebub) the lord of the Flies" to this "recorded account."
+And the reason why I was surprised deals with the fact the "Baalzebub" was a god that the Philistines' had served - not the Egyptians.
+And honestly, it's tough for me personally to see the prideful Egyptians serving a "pagan god" that belonged to a different nation.
 Not to say that it's not possible - but

 I'm going on the record by stating - that I highly doubt it.
-So I basically took the long way around to point out that even though I don't completely agree with this choice, I'm going to pick and stick with "Kheper the Beetle god" for the time being.
+So I took a long way around to point out that even though I don't wholly agree with this choice, I'm going to pick and stick with "Kheper the Beetle god" for the time being.

 Bible Study Online